A vibrant scholarly community

 At the graduate level, STS emerged initially out of governmental and industrial initiatives to increase the effectiveness of investment in new scientific and technological knowledge.
 While this continues to be the focus of some programs, in many programs it has been overtaken by growing public concerns about suspected misuses of science and technology, calling for greater public control over scientific and technological systems and examining their implications for the quality of life.
 STS has also figured prominently in movements to reform science education; a new STS journal, Science & Education: Contributions from History, Philosophy, and Sociology of Science and Mathematics, emerged in the 1990s to facilitate this discussion.

 At the undergraduate level, STS has grown significantly with the realization in all sectors of society that a critical understanding of the nature, social context, history, and cultural implications of science and technology is important for effective citizenship and involvement in contemporary life.
-STS has also proven to be a favored and particularly appropriate major for pre-medical and pre-law students.
+Graduates go on to careers in education, science communication, environmental policy, technology development, etc. STS has also proven to be a favored and particularly appropriate major for pre-medical and pre-law students.

 Why in Claremont?